SarthakMakhija/tech-lessons-posts/content/en/blog/designing_lfu_cache/index.md

 #### False sharing

 The memory in the *L1*, *L2*, *L3* and *L4* processor cache is organized in units called "cache lines".
-Cache line is the smallest unit of data transfer between the main memory and processor cache.
+Cache line is the smallest unit of data transfer between the main memory and the processor cache.
 If the cache line size is 64 bytes, then a contiguous block of 64 bytes will be transferred from RAM to processor cache for processing.
 The size of cache lines varies based on the type of the processor.
 For example, on *x86-64*, *aarch64*, and *powerpc64*, [cache line is 128 bytes](https://docs.rs/crossbeam/0.8.2/crossbeam/utils/struct.CachePadded.html).